 Check out our Fender vs PRS comparison here!

 Fender vs Gibson: The Verdict

 It really depends on what you’re looking for in a guitar.
-If you want something that’s easy to play with great tone options, and the ability to customize, then Fender is the way to go.
+Do you want something that’s easy to play with great tone options?
+Plus, with the ability to customize?
+Then Fender is the way to go.